 4. Fully Custom-Made Cabinets

-Cabinets can be made with a combination of solid wood, Purebond (formaldehyde-free plywood), possibly formaldehyde-free particleboard, or MgO board.
+Cabinets can be made with a combination of solid wood, plywood, Purebond (formaldehyde-free plywood), or formaldehyde-free particleboard.

-Personally I would choose plywood made with phenol-formaldehyde (which offgasses quickly and fully) over formaldehyde-free brands.
+Personally I would choose plywood made with phenol-formaldehyde (which offgasses quickly and fully) over formaldehyde-free alternative adhesives.

 Drawers can be made of mostly metal.

 My cabinets, pictured, are custom made with solid wood on the doors/face.
-MgO was used for the boxes.
-IKEA metal drawers were used for the drawers, with MgO as the base of the drawer.
+MgO was used for the boxes (a highly unusual choice!).
+IKEA ready-made metal drawers were used with MgO as the base of the drawer.

 The wood did warp a little in my kitchen (this was poplar wood).